pingcap/community/CONTRIBUTING.md

 ## How to become a TiDB Contributor?

-If a PR (Pull Request) submitted to the TiDB / TiKV / TiSpark / PD / Docs／Docs-cn projects by you is approved and merged, then you become a TiDB Contributor.
+If a PR (Pull Request) submitted to the TiDB/TiKV/TiSpark/PD/Docs／Docs-cn projects by you is approved and merged, then you become a TiDB Contributor.

 You are also encouraged to participate in the projects in the following ways:
 - Actively answer technical questions asked by community users.